 Immediately we can see and deduce that insulting /blasphemy of the Holy Spirit is unbelief in the work of the Spirit due to the passage in the text right before this.

 Also the word ‘forgiveness’ is better translated as ‘freedom’ or “freedom from something” so, to me, what is basically being said here is:

 “Therefore, I tell you that people will be freed from the power of every sin and insult to God.
-But unbelief in the power and work of the Holy Spirit will result in the enslavement and the freedom it offers you, because you’re not believing the truth.
+But unbelief in the power and work of the Holy Spirit and the freedom it offers you will result in enslavement, because you’re not believing the truth.
 And whoever speaks a word against Jesus can still see freedom because the spirit can still be seen.
 But whoever doesn’t believe in the work of the spirit won’t experience the freedom of their true identity, in this age or the next.

 I think that’s brilliant.
-And, if you feel that you have blasphemed the Spirit, be reassured: youre not.
+And, if you feel that you have ‘blasphemed the Spirit’, be reassured: you haven’t.
 Because the ‘blasphemy against the Holy Spirit’ means essentially a refusal to recognise that it’s the Spirit at work, if you are conscious of the Spirit’s work then you can’t be ‘blaspheming’ Her.

 And, in any case, all sin was dealt with at the Cross, once and for all, forever.
 All sin, including this one.
 Don’t concentrate on sin, concentrate on Jesus.
 Christians today are far too preoccupied with sin; they need to leave it in the grave where it belongs!